Skip to Main Content

 1. Overcapacity and Rate Declines

-A trucking industry forecast for 2025 surfaces several issues to watch for.
-Throughout this year, the industry has been grappling with overcapacity, which has led to a decline in freight rates.
+A trucking industry forecast for 2025 surfaced several issues to watch for.
+Throughout 2024, the industry grappled with overcapacity, which led to a decline in freight rates.
 “The freight market continues to be characterized by overcapacity, and with private fleets engaging in spot activity more than in past cycles, spot rates remain only slightly above the late-2023 lows,” according to ACT Research.
 “The Pricing Index ticked down 0.6 points in June to 47.9, remaining at close to neutral levels as freight rates continue to hover just above cycle low levels.
 Excess capacity additions by private fleets have extended this down cycle to the longest on record, as the scarring they incurred during the pandemic changed their tune on equipment purchases.”
-This has put pressure on for-hire fleets, leading to the worst profitability in 14 years for publicly traded truckload carriers.
+This put pressure on for-hire fleets, leading to the worst profitability in 14 years for publicly traded truckload carriers, and it's a problem that still persists today.

 The Solution: Strengthen Capacity Management